 When it rains here in Southern California it goes without saying that mosquitos are soon to follow.
-I swear there’s clouds of them hovering outside and you’d be daft not to close up doors and windows before 3:30pm lest you invite them all in for an all-you-can-eat buffet.
+I swear there are clouds of them hovering outside and you’d be daft not to close up doors and windows before 3:30pm lest you invite them all in for an all-you-can-eat buffet.
 Just last evening I squashed no less than twelve mosquitos hanging out at the kitchen sink – like they were having some grand reunion of sorts.
-They’re everywhere and I refuse to become their evening meal especially with all the mosquito borne illnesses going around lately.
+They’re everywhere and I refuse to become their evening meal especially with all the mosquito-borne illnesses going around lately.

 So how have I been repelling the sudden onslaught?
 A simple DIY bug repellent gel recipe!